Updated April 2019

 Want to treat your taste buds to a little globetrotting without leaving Florida?
 The beer list at Redlight Redlight is a combination of draughts listed by style and flavor profile and well over 50 bottled beers from the state, the country, and the world.
 While previously a craft beer parlour, Redlight Redlight expanded in 2014 and Head Brewer Brent Hernandez began brewing beer with a specialty in sour and wild beers.

-If you find yourself loving the Ale Trail, consider Redlight Redlight’s Citizen Program.
+Consider Redlight Redlight’s Citizen Program.
 Your task: try, rate, and learn about 100 beers on the brewery’s list through a series of three passport booklets.
 After you’ve completed all three passports, you’re subject to a beer exam before becoming a Citizen.

 Date night best bet: Food trucks are the name of the game and there’s one parked here almost every day of the week.
 Fuel up on local fare while sampling beers from around the globe.